K7MDL2/RF-Power-Meter-V1/README.md

 *** Release V2 created July 1, 2020 ***

 New for 12/12/2020 - Updated 12/13 with App UI Band Decoder configuration Added a full featured Band Decoder function with updated Desktop App Configuration page.
+Band Decoder feature is only on the Aduiino Teensy 4.1.
+PSoC5 will be updated to match soon.
+Program will not fit on a Nano but does fit on the Mega2560.
+Uses about 500bytes of EEPROM.
+IO count and maybe serial port count can be a key factor depending on needs.

 Either OTRSP serial commands or a hardware band input port (with 6 pins) can work to change bands and will operate 3x 8-bit ports, A, B and C.